samiralam/rules-compendium/docs/phb/3-character-classes/sorcerer.md

 If you make an attack roll for a spell and miss, you can spend 1 Sorcery Point to reroll the d20, and you must use the new roll.

-You can use Seeking Spell even if you’ve already used a different Metamagic option during the casting of the spell.
+You can use Seeking Spell even if you've already used a different Metamagic option during the casting of the spell.

 #### Subtle Spell